DarrellTimothy/KayBot/README.md

 1.7.2: Fixed `-post` no argument but with media bug.
 1.8.0: Added extra note on `post` markdown, Stabilize receiver name log for Shopee, Receiver Logging now supports Tokopedia, `post` will now log time.
 1.8.1: Fixed time logging bug
 1.8.2: More accurate receiver logging for Shopee (Unwanted words might still apply.
 Post Logging will now log the courier name/type (Shopee Only)
+1.8.3: Make `-itt` can process few commands in one, Courier name logging now supports Tokopedia.
+(Read new `Logging` at this markdown.), MIT License